 History of Mainline 767 (N767CKY)

 767 operated from Olive Grove depot in Sheffield for all of its time in service, and was withdrawn in June 2010.
 767 was the vehicle used on the last day of service for the type, and was fitted with a plaque on the front proclaiming 20 years of service from the Volvo B10M, 1990 to 2010.

 Eventually all the problems were solved, which included the replacement of the compressor and the bus was taken for its first MoT in preservation in 2013, which it passed.
 The restoration of the bodywork then commenced.
 Various issues had to be attended to, which included some repairs to the internal stress panels.
-It was then given a full re-panel and repaint into the Mainline livery that you see today, It has been seen out and about on the rally scene quite a bit, but unfortunately it is currently not on the road due to the personal commitments of the owner.
-Hopefully you will see 767 out again soon.
+It was then given a full re-panel and repaint into the Mainline livery that you see today, It had been seen out and about on the rally scene quite a bit, but unfortunately it was taken off the road due to a few mechanical faults.

 A change of owner in early 2019 kick started the required work but unfortunately, this vehicle is currently off the road.